Thomas Cook's German subsidiary declares insolvency | DW | 25.09.2019

-Just two days after UK travel agency chain Thomas Cook ceased operations, its German subsidiary has also filed for insolvency.
-Tens of thousands of holidaymakers have been left stranded as a result.
+Days after UK travel agency Thomas Cook ceased operations and left tens of thousands stranded, its German subsidiary has also filed for insolvency.
+Restructuring efforts are underway to get the firm back on its feet.

 Germany's Thomas Cook GmbH, a daughter company of the UK's Thomas Cook, filed for insolvency in Germany, its representatives said on Wednesday.